Purely inseparable Richelot isogenies: Introduction

 For the almost-ordinary case, we note that a result of Manin~\cite[Theorem~4.1, pp.~72--73]{Manin1963} shows that the rank-$4$ group scheme $\All$ that appears in the product decomposition of $J_1[2]$ is isomorphic to the $2$-torsion subgroup $E[2]$ of the unique supersingular elliptic curve~$E$ over~$k$, and so there is a unique isotropic subgroup $S$ of $\All$ of rank~$2$.
 Thus, the only maximal isotropic subgroups of ${\Arl\times\Alr\times\All}$ are $\Arl\times S$ and $\Alr\times S$, so there are only two Richelot isogenies starting from $(J_1,\lambda_1)$.
 The one with kernel $\Alr\times S$ is the Frobenius, and the one with kernel $\Arl\times S$ is Verschiebung.

-Note that in every case we have discussed so far, a given polarized abelian surface is the source for finitely many Richelot isogenies: fifteen in characteristic not~$2$, five for ordinary surfaces in characteristic~$2$, and two for almost-ordinary surfaces in characteristic~$2$.
+Note that in every case we have discussed so far, a given polarized abelian surface is the source for finitely many Richelot isogenies because there are only finitely many maximal isotropic subgroup schemes of the $2$-torsion: fifteen in characteristic not~$2$, five for ordinary surfaces in characteristic~$2$, and two for almost-ordinary surfaces in characteristic~$2$.
 That is what makes Theorem~\ref{T:main} somewhat surprising: Since there are Richelot isogenies between every pair of supersingular curves, there are \emph{infinitely many} Richelot isogenies starting from a given supersingular curve.

 Our definition of a Richelot isogeny is of course a modern one.
 Richelot's original papers~\cite{Richelot1836, Richelot1837}, published in 1836 and~1837, were concerned with the evaluation of ``ultra-elliptic integrals''.
 In~1865, K\"onigsberger~\cite{Konigsberger1865} interpreted Richelot's work in terms of duplication formul\ae\ for two-variable theta functions.
 In characteristic~$0$, this formulation is essentially the same as our formulation in terms of isogenies of abelian varieties.
-See Bost and Mestre~\cite{BostMestre1988} for more information.
+See the article by Bost and Mestre~\cite{BostMestre1988} or the book by Cassels and Flynn~\cite[Ch.~9]{CasselsFlynn1996} for more information.

 This paper is structured as follows.
 In Section~\ref{S:review} we review a few facts about supersingular genus-$2$ curves in characteristic~$2$.
 In Section~\ref{S:theorem} we restate our main theorem in slightly different terms, together with three lemmas used in its proof.
 In Section~\ref{S:proof} we prove the theorem, and in Section~\ref{S:explicit} we give explicit constructions that, in every case, provide all of the Richelot isogenies between two curves.